peppertech/OracleJETWorkshop2019/part2.md

 ### (b) Font-family (web fonts)

 By default the JET themes use the System font for each platform that you run your app on.
-A new trend if web app development is to use a Web Font instead.
+A new trend in web app development is to use a Web Font instead.

 In the settings file again, search for the *$fontFamily* variable.
 Go to the second instance that is found.
 It should be at approximately line 411 in the file, and will look like the image below.
 Here you will see the defaults for Apple(Mac), Windows, and a fallback to Hevetica Neue as a default.